-The leaders of the Cancer Population Science Program at Norris Cotton Cancer Cener are James Sargent, MD, Brock Christenson, PhD, and Tracy Onega, PhD, MS, MA.
-This research program, located at Dartmouth-Hitchcock Medical Center in Lebanon, NH, is one of four foundational research programs at Norris Cotton Cancer Center.
+The leaders of the Cancer Population Science Program at Dartmouth Cancer Center are Brock Christensen, PhD and Carrie Colla, PhD.
+This research program, located at Dartmouth Hitchcock Medical Center in Lebanon, NH, is one of four foundational research programs at Dartmouth Cancer Center.

 This active research program has monthly meetings to discuss members’ research findings, grant ideas, and potential collaborations, and to host outside speakers on Cancer Population Sciences themes.
-Annually, the members of Cancer Population Sciences Program gather for a retreat to discuss ongoing research, to strategize about larger multidisciplinary projects and to identify new areas for collaborative work.
+Annually, the members of the Cancer Population Sciences Program gather for a retreat to discuss ongoing research, strategize about larger multidisciplinary projects, and identify new areas for collaborative work.

-The program fosters development of new funding opportunities such as the COBRE Center for Molecular Epidemiology, the Children’s Environmental Health and Disease Prevention Research Center, and collaborative R01/U01 applications.
-Recent recruitment to increase the program’s strength includes Anne Hoen, Saeed Hassanpour, Michael Passarelli, Megan Romano, and Erika Moen.
+The program fosters the development of new funding opportunities such as the COBRE Center for Molecular Epidemiology, the Children’s Environmental Health and Disease Prevention Research Center, and collaborative R01/U01 applications.
+Recent recruitment to increase the program’s strength includes Michael Passarelli, Megan Romano, and Erika Moen.
 All of these investigators have been or are currently funded through the COBRE grant.

-- Brock Christensen – PEMM: Biostatistics and Cancer Biology Journal Club
+- Brock Christensen – CANB: Applied Biostatistics and Cancer Biology Journal Club

 - Diane Gilbert-Diamond – QBS: Foundations of Epidemiology I

-- Jiang Gui – QBS: Methods of Statistical Learning for Big Data, Biostatistics Journal club, PEMM: Biostatistics
+- Jiang Gui – QBS: Methods of Statistical Learning for Big Data, Biostatistics Journal club, CANB: Applied Biostatistics

 - Saeed Hassanpour – QBS: Machine Learning and Natural Language Processing, Bioinformatics Journal Club